Guide to variable-rate mortgages

 - You may find that variable-rate mortgages have lower rates and fees than fixed products, but if interest rates increase your monthly payments will increase

-- To help you decide whether a variable rate’s right for you, you can get a call back off a fee-free adviser from London and Country or call 0800-073-1959
+- To help you decide whether a variable rate’s right for you, speak with a mortgage adviser

 Although variable-rate mortgages can be advantageous in some situations, whether one’s right for you will really depend on your attitude to risk.